kubermatic/kubeone/README.md

     ./kubeone install myconfig.yaml

-This will SSH into the machines, install the required dependencies and then perform the neccessary steps to bring up an etcd ring and a HA Kubernetes control plane.
+This will SSH into the machines, install the required dependencies and then perform the necessary steps to bring up an etcd ring and a HA Kubernetes control plane.

 ## Config